hyu2000/hyu2000.github.io/go5/compute.md

 One of the main challenges in AZ experiments is computing power.
 When reading the first AlphaGo paper, I'm aware of the thousands of machines they deployed for self-play.
 But for 9x9 board, the complexity should be a lot lower.
-As a matter of fact, the SAI paper said 9x9 reduces the amount of computation by a magnitude of 9: games are shorter (roughly 9x9 rather than 19x19); input feature maps (to DNN) smaller; branching factor in the search tree smaller.
+As a matter of fact, the SAI paper said 9x9 reduces the amount of computation by 9 orders of magnitude: games are shorter (roughly 9x9 rather than 19x19); input feature maps (to DNN) smaller; branching factor in the search tree smaller.
 All in all, I figured that I can probably get away with a shoe-string compute
 budget: my M1 macbook pro, which has just come out, with a relatively decent GPU.
 In the worst case, I will let it run for a couple weeks, or a month.
 After all, I have only a modest goal and there are no deadlines to hit.